edwintenkorang/PSO-A2C-Lnet/README.md

 # PSO-A2C-Lnet
 PSO-A2C-Lnet is a collaborative project developed by myself and [P.K.
 Quansah](link-to-paper).
 This framework is designed for short-term load forecasting and is built upon a hybrid CNN-LSTM model.
 It also incorporates Particle Swarm Optimization (PSO) for optimizing model hyperparameters.
-Our research has been published in the "International Journal of Artificial Intelligence and Soft Computing," and you can access the paper [here](link-to-paper).
+Our research has been published in the International Journal of Artificial Intelligence and Soft Computing, and you can access the paper [here](link-to-paper).
+(In Press atm - to be updated soon)

 ## Datasets
 This repository contains the following datasets: